-Jean Monnet Teacher Trainings are expected to bring positive and long-lasting effects both to the organisations providing initial and/or in-service teacher training and to the participants to their activities.
+Jean Monnet Teacher Training/ Education is expected to bring positive and long-lasting effects both to the institutions providing initial and/or in-service teacher training and to the participants to their activities.

-The Teacher Trainings will increase opportunities for teaching staff in terms of professional and career development.
+Teacher Training will increase opportunities for teaching staff in terms of professional and career development.

-Activities supported under Jean Monnet Teacher Trainings aim to produce the following outcomes:
+Activities supported under Jean Monnet Teacher Training / Education aim to produce the following outcomes:

-- better equipped teachers through the acquisition of methodologies to teach European Union matters; - increased capacity to teach EU subjects;

-- increased knowledge on EU subjects; - extended offer of specific training by organisations providing initial and/or in-service teacher training.
+- better equipped teachers through the acquisition of methodologies to teach European Union matters; - increased capacity to teach EU subjects; - increased knowledge on EU subjects; - extended offer of specific training by organisations providing initial and/or in-service teacher training.